7 Steps to Blog Writing Success

 - Now you are off!

 This may be one of the most overlooked aspects of blog writing and it’s critical to your success.
 The main point is to write the content for the site visitors, never write for search engines.
 Be sure your content flows, and your topic is interesting; include keywords where appropriate.

 - Keywords (remember that step from the research section above?)
 Build your content around the terms you have decided to target.
 Try: Google Keyword Planner

-- Include a meta description, or a brief summary about your blog.
+- Include a meta description or a brief summary of your blog.
 This helps to tell the search engine what your blog topic includes.

-- Save your images with a search friendly term (i.e. do not include an image with a file name, “img_24” instead title your image to coincide with your blog title. )
+- Save your images with a search-friendly term (i.e. do not include an image with a file name, “img_24” instead of title your image to coincide with your blog title. )

 - Linking, only link when it benefits your site visitor, do NOT link just for the sake of linking.
 Google hates that, and frankly so do your readers.

 - External linking (linking to websites other than your own)

 - If you are including information from other sites, include them, link to them, and let them know!